Learn More about the 988 Suicide & Crisis Lifeline

 How will 911 be connected to 988?

-Crisis call centers within the 988 Lifeline have policies in place that guide how a call center might contact 911 if it is necessary to dispatch an in-person response to save someone’s life.
-Please see the Lifeline’s policy on imminent risk to better understand under what limited circumstances any available information might be shared with 911 to dispatch emergency services.
+Crisis centers within the 988 Lifeline have policies in place that guide how a center might contact 911 if it is necessary to dispatch an in-person response to save someone’s life.
+Please see the 988 Lifeline policy on imminent risk to better understand under what limited circumstances any available information might be shared with 911 to dispatch emergency services.

-While there is no universal interoperability between 911 and 988, much work is being done at the state and local level to coordinate between local 988 and 911 centers.
+While there is no universal interoperability between 911 and 988, work is being done at the state and local levels to support interactions between local 988 and 911 centers.
 This work is focused on developing additional policies and procedures so that 911 operators can handoff to the 988 crisis system as often as appropriate.

 Will law enforcement respond when I call 988?
 Will there be an in-person response if I call 988?